thatrobotdev/.dotfiles/README.md

 Yeah!
 Keep in mind though that since these dotfiles contain configurations for me, you probably won't like what it does.
 Or the millions of applications installed in the [Brewfile](Brewfile).

-It's also probably broken, old, not configured for your hardware/software, etc.

-I highly reccommend you look for other dotfiles intended for people to fork, or ones made with sensible defaults in mind.

 ## How it works

 * `install.conf.yaml` congigures [dotbot](https://github.com/anishathalye/dotbot), a tool that bootstraps dotfiles.